Fall 2026 Courses

 College and Graduate School of Arts and Sciences

-Professor Deborah Kang
+Professor S. Deborah Kang

-This course will trace the origins of today's immigration policy debates by providing students with a comprehensive overview of American immigration law and policy from the eighteenth century to the present.
-The course will also explore how state and federal policies impacted a wide array of immigrants, including the Irish, Chinese, and Mexican arrivals of the nineteenth and twentieth centuries.
+This course will trace the origins of today's immigration policy debates by providing students with a comprehensive overview of American immigration law and policy from the 18th century to the present.
+The course will also explore how state and federal policies impacted a wide array of immigrants, including the Irish, Chinese, and Mexican arrivals of the 19th and 20th centuries.

 American Political Tradition (PLAP 2250)